mostafa1993/myvpn/README.md

 If group is not specified for your case use `--group=GROUP=''` During installation you will be asked to enter your root and vpn password.

-**Usage**
+**Usage:**

-If you want to connect the vpn with your defualt settings, the ones used during installation, you only need to run:
+If you want to connect the vpn with your defualt settings, the ones used during installation, you only need to run,

 ```bash
 myvpn start --default